-Cochrane Kidney and Transplant (CKT) develop and maintain a database known as the Cochrane Kidney and Transplant Specialised Register.
+Cochrane Kidney and Transplant (CKT) develop and maintain a database known as the Cochrane Kidney and Transplant Register of Studies.

 It is a database of randomised controlled trials in kidney disease that reflects the scope of our Group.
 It has been developed primarily to support authors writing systematic reviews, though it is also a unique and comprehensive resource for the nephrology community, providing support for the development of quality evidence-based practice and research by renal physicians, nurses, researchers, policy makers, other health-related professionals, and consumers.